Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Unlike major trekking trails, the services available along the route are extremely rudimentary, with only a few lodges and tea shops.
 Following Tashigaon, there is no tea house or settlement where one can stay or eat.
 As a result, you should bring enough food and drink for the trail.

 While trekking to Makalu Base Camp is challenging, it is not as demanding as climbing to the peak of Makalu.
-You only need to plan ahead of time to conquer the trail, follow our well-crafted Makalu Base Camp Trek program, and receive competent coaching.
+You only need to plan ahead of time to conquer the trail.
+You can follow our well-crafted Makalu Base Camp Trek program and receive competent coaching.

 To participate in the Sherpani Col Pass trek, you must be physically fit and mentally strong.
 We advise you to go for a jog, go to the gym, swim laps in the pool, or perform some local hikes.
 You should be able to walk for up to 7-8 hours per day.
 At the end of the day, you will be rewarded with a once-in-a-lifetime adventure and natural beauty after completing the hike.